SaniHarouna-Mayer/Myscripts/README.md

 The development mode is suggested because the code is updated throughout my PhD career and my projects used different version of the code.
 For using the older versions of the code, use git to checkout a new branch.

+First, fetch all tags.
 ``
 git fetch --all --tags
+``
+Then, checkout a new branch of the older version according to the tag.
+``
 git checkout tags/<tag name> -b <branch name>
 ``